cbrummitt/Rocket_token_bot_tutorial/README.md

 So it might be useful for communication among the team in the business that you're creating. :wink:

-This tutorial has lots of tips.
-For the bare minimum to get started, you should [learn how to log in](#logging-into-rocketchat), [understand channels](#understanding-channels), and [create a public channel dedicated to your business idea](#get-feedback-on-your-business-idea).

 ---

-## :fast_forward: 8 key takeaways
+## :fast_forward: Key takeaways

 1. You can use Rocket.Chat in a web browser or in a [Rocket.Chat app](https://rocket.chat/download) on a smartphone or computer.
 1. [Public channels](#understanding-channels) are like a coffeeshop or a market: a public place to meet and discuss.
 [Private groups](#understanding-channels) are like a secret meeting with your closest advisors.
-1. [Create your own public channel](#create-a-public-channel-for-your-business-project) about your business idea.
+1. We suggest you [create your own public channel](#create-a-public-channel-for-your-business-project) to get feedback on your business idea.
 Put `p-` at the beginning of the channel name to mark it as a **p**roject.
 Give the channel a descriptive name such as `p-urban-farm`. [:pushpin: Pin](#pushpin-pinning-messages) your most important messages so that people can quickly understand your business project and help improve it.
 1. Find other projects and try to help them with their business ideas.
 They may thank you with a token that could win you a prize! :money_with_wings:
 1. Reward entrepreneurs who have given the most useful comments on your business idea by [giving them tokens](#tokens).
 1. Create public channels for general topics that you want to discuss with others, such as `#apps` and `#marketing`.
 Announce the channel to everyone in `#general`.
 1. [Mention](#mention-someone-to-get-their-attention-wave) other users by writing `@name` to notify them.
-Use [emojis](#say-it-with-an-emoji-grin) to enliven your messages. :smiley: :sparkles: :tada:
+Use [emojis](#say-it-with-an-emoji-grin). :smiley: :sparkles: :tada:
 1. Confused about using Rocket.Chat?
 Ask for help in the channel `#rocket-help` or look for answers in the [official Rocket.Chat documentation](https://rocket.chat/docs/user-guides/).

 ---

+For the bare minimum to get started, you should [learn how to log in](#logging-into-rocketchat), [understand channels](#understanding-channels), and [create a public channel dedicated to your business idea](#get-feedback-on-your-business-idea).

 ## Logging into Rocket.Chat